seiichiro0185/sailotp/README.md

 Importing the file is also possible from the pulley menu.
 If a file contains tokens that are already in the database (title and secret of the token match an existing one), these tokens will not be added again.

-## Known Limitations

-At the moment the only way to insert new entries into the app is to insert the title and secret key by hand.
-It's not possible to use the QR-Codes some sites provide directly.

 ## Contact and Issues

 If you find any bugs or want to suggest a feature, feel free to use Githubs